thedojoseries/kubernetes/README.md

 zipkin        ClusterIP   10.19.255.221   <none>        9411/TCP   1m
 ```

-If there are any services with an External IP, that means you forgot to change Load Balancer to ClusterIP.
+If there are any services with an External IP, that means you forgot to change `Load Balancer` to `ClusterIP`.
 You should have 6 Cluster IPs and 0 External IPs.

 ***